Who Can Join

 We love to sing in harmony and welcome anyone who feels the same.
 We will teach you all you need to know.

 A Cappella can’t be described as being easy because it requires dedication and cooperation to be part of a group that blends together to produce the special sound.
 However, no background knowledge or experience is required.
 The style was developed for ‘the man in the street’.
 We aim to draw out the best in every individual singer in order to complement the whole.
 We have yet to meet someone who couldn’t learn to sing with a little practice!

 Anyone is welcome to drop in and listen to us on rehearsal nights.

 We perform at public and private events.
 Public events will be listed on the Events page.
 Please get in touch if you would like to book the Chorus, Quartet or Octet for your function.

 You may even catch us at one of our impromptu performances, such as the Flash Mob, shown in the video here, in St George’s Shopping Centre, Preston.

 The club is officially called Preston Barbershop Harmony Singers.
 This encompasses Red Rose A Cappella and other smaller groups.

 As you can see, we are very fond of black and red.
 What else would you expect from a chorus based in Lancashire?
 The black may make you think we are serious and sombre but the touches of red show that is definitely not the case.
 We do not always dress this formally for Singouts.
 We are happy to adapt to the occasion.

 If you are looking for Barbershop groups in other parts of the country there is a list on the British Association of Barbershop Singers web site.
-(The Red Rose Chorus is listed at Preston, which was our original base.
-We now rehearse at Leyland.)

 Who We Are